Hiking the Damnation Creek Trail in Del Norte Coast Redwoods State Park

 Distance: 4.2 miles / 6.8 km

-However, the Damnation Creek Trail is one of those exceptions, with over 1,100 ft. of elevation change each way, from the parking area off Highway 101 to the coast.
+However, the Damnation Creek Trail is one of a few exceptions in the Coastal Redwoods, as the trail has over 1,200 ft.
+(366 m) of elevation change each way, from the parking area off Highway 101 to the coast, where the trail ends.

 Damnation Creek Trailhead Parking